 can’t be completed for serious adverse reactions.
 So instead, the drug companies just put

 the drugs on the market.
 And when the body count begins, they point out subtle

 differences with each deceased patient.

 The CDC elaborates on causation studies further, they explain that to be able to determine a causal relationship, health outcomes in a vaccinated group would have to be compared to an unvaccinated control group.
-What the CDC doesn't explain in the following description though, is that they have databases to do such comparisons, but they refuse to conduct this research.
-Their explanation provides the following information (underline emphasis mine):
+What the CDC does not explain on their website, is that they have databases to do such comparisons, but they have refuse to conduct this research.
+On their website they provide the information (underline emphasis mine):

 Inability to determine causation.
 VAERS reports are usually not helpful in assessing

 whether a vaccine actually caused the reported AEs because they lack either unique